Lawrie Shabibi

 The stone sculptures on view are emblematic of her engagement with universal themes such as fertility, growth, and love.
 Her formal language—rounded volumes, continuous curves, and totemic verticals—combines a visual economy with metaphorical depth.
 The works maintain an equilibrium between monumentality and intimacy, whether installed in public spaces, such as outside the Institut du Monde Arabe in Paris, or held in institutional collections such as the British Museum.

-Among the works on view is Fertility (1970), an early sculpture that marks Saudi’s transition from drawing to stone as her primary medium.
-Produced shortly after her return to the Middle East from Paris, the work reflects her engagement with sculptural abstraction and her exploration of womanhood, creation, and continuity.
-Merging modernist aesthetics with regional materials, Fertility (1970) signals the beginning of a lifelong dialogue between form, philosophy, and place.
+Among the works on view is Fertility (1971), an early sculpture that marks Saudi’s transition from drawing to stone as her primary medium.
+Created shortly after her return to the Middle East from Paris, the work reflects her engagement with sculptural abstraction and her exploration of womanhood, creation, and continuity.

 Also on view is Mother/Earth (1981), in which Saudi fuses the archetype of the maternal body with the generative force of the earth.
 The sculpture’s softly rounded forms convey notions of shelter and fertility, offering a symbolic reflection on creation as both a cultural and spiritual force.
 Saudi always counted this piece among her personal favourites, highlighting its importance within her body of work.
 Variations on Stone (2001) continues this exploration through a modular composition of carved forms, where subtle shifts in proportion and curvature echo natural rhythms.